Targeted Pain Relief. No Pills, No GI Side Effects.

 Cortisone Injections

-Effective for acute flares — cortisone reduces bursal inflammation quickly.
-But repeated injections weaken surrounding tissue (tendons, cartilage) and are limited to 3-4 per year per site.
+Effective for acute flares: cortisone reduces bursal inflammation quickly.
+But repeated injections can weaken surrounding tissue (tendons, cartilage) and are limited to 3 to 4 per year per site.
 Each injection requires an office visit and carries infection risk.

 Effective but repeated use weakens tissue